Acid: Acid strength

 The strength of an acid refers to its ability or tendency to lose a proton.
 A strong acid is one that completely dissociates in water; in other words, one mole of a strong acid HA dissolves in water yielding one mole of H+ and one mole of the conjugate base, A−, and none of the protonated acid HA.
 In contrast, a weak acid only partially dissociates and at equilibrium both the acid and the conjugate base are in solution.
 Examples of strong acids are hydrochloric acid (HCl), hydroiodic acid (HI), hydrobromic acid (HBr), perchloric acid (HClO4), nitric acid (HNO3) and sulfuric acid (H2SO4).
-In water each of these essentially ionizes 100%.
+In water, each of these essentially ionizes 100%.
 The stronger an acid is, the more easily it loses a proton, H+.
 Two key factors that contribute to the ease of deprotonation are the polarity of the H—A bond and the size of atom A, which determines the strength of the H—A bond.
 Acid strengths are also often discussed in terms of the stability of the conjugate base.

-Stronger acids have a larger acid dissociation constant, Ka and a more negative pKa than weaker acids.
+Stronger acids have a larger acid dissociation constant, Ka and a lower pKa than weaker acids.

 Sulfonic acids, which are organic oxyacids, are a class of strong acids.
 A common example is toluenesulfonic acid (tosylic acid).
 Unlike sulfuric acid itself, sulfonic acids can be solids.
 In fact, polystyrene functionalized into polystyrene sulfonate is a solid strongly acidic plastic that is filterable.